jackfranklin/jackfranklindotcodotuk/src/site/blog/2021-03-09-comparing-react-to-svelte.md

 hoops.
 You can't create a worker instance, it has to go in a `useRef`, and then you can't easily pull code out into a function without then requiring `useCallback` so it can be a safe dependency on `useEffect`.
-With Svelte I write code that's closer to "plain" JavaScript, whereas in React everything is wrapped in a React primitive.
+With Svelte I write code that's closer to "plain" JavaScript, whereas in React more of my code is wrapped in a React primitive.

 ### Conditional rendering